commercetools/ui-kit/.changeset/dull-hounds-play.md

 '@commercetools-uikit/icons': minor
 ---

-feat(LeadingIcon): adds new LeadingIcon component to UIKit
+We've added a new component to manage icons when you need to render an icon with a themed bounding-box.
+Icons can be either from the `ui-kit` icons set or a custom SVG.